CodeConfidant/pydate/README.txt

 set_second(second): 	    Change the second attribute value.

 set_second_UTC():           Change the second attribute to the current UTC second.

-inc_hour(): 	            Increment the hour attribute value by 1.

-inc_minute(): 	            Increment the minute attribute value by 1.

-inc_second(): 	            Increment the second attribute value by 1.

-dec_hour(): 	            Decrement the hour attribute value by 1.

-dec_minute(): 	            Decrement the minute attribute value by 1.

-dec_second(): 	            Decrement the second attribute value by 1.

 tostring(): 	            Return a string representing the Time class attribute values.